Water Education Foundation

-The Water Education Foundation is a nonprofit organization whose goal is to provide unbiased, balanced information on water issues in California and the Southwestern United States.
+The Water Education Foundation is a nonprofit organization whose goal is to provide information on water issues in California and the Southwestern United States.

-The Foundation's mission, since its founding in 1977, has been "to create a better understanding of water resources and foster public understanding and resolution of water resource issues through facilitation, education and outreach."
+The Foundation's mission, since its founding in 1977, has been "to create a better understanding of water resources and foster public understanding and resolution of water resource issues through facilitation, education and outreach".

 Located in Sacramento, California, the Foundation offers publications, public television documentaries, briefings and conferences and school programs to help educate the public on a variety of water issues.
-The Foundation is led by an executive director, Jennifer Bowles, and is governed by a volunteer board of 33 members representing water, education, business, environmental and public interest communities in California.
+The Foundation is led by an executive director and governed by a volunteer board of 33 members representing water, education, business, environmental and public interest communities in California.
 The board of directors meets quarterly.

 Public television documentaries

 In 2009 the Foundation won a regional Emmy award for the 2008 public television documentary, Salt of the Earth: Salinity in California’s Central Valley hosted by comedian Paul Rodriguez.
 This program discusses the growing problem of salt buildup in the Central Valley and discusses potential solutions.
 Two other documentaries, Fate of the Jewel (2001), which discusses Lake Tahoe pollution, and High Stakes at the Salton Sea (2002), which discusses efforts to restore the Salton Sea and is narrated by actor Val Kilmer, also received regional Emmy awards.